 Holding Space is the Most Profound Gift You Can Give

-Holding space for someone is an incredibly profound, deeply human experience for the both the giver and the receiver.
+Holding space for someone is an incredibly profound, deeply human experience for both the giver and the receiver.
 It is a process in which both souls are witnessed and healed.

 It means walking side-by-side with another on their journey without judgment or expectations.
 It means bringing your whole self to that other person unconditionally.

 When we hold space for another, we are walking with them on their journey.
 We see the world through others’ eyes.
 We allow space for fear, confusion, and exploration without trying to fix anything.

 When my mom was sick, I became the person who “held space” for her.
 One of my brothers often commented that she always cried when I was with her.
 My husband would tell him it was because I made space for her to express her feelings.
 She didn’t have to cheer me up about her illness or deny what was happening in her body to protect my feelings.
 We walked the journey together, facing each day together.

 The day she began to transition, she fell into my arms and quietly said, “I’m ready to go.”
 Inside myself, I was heartbroken and devastated.
 But as I held space for my mom, I replied by saying, “Ok, mom.
 I’m here.”